Fujifilm X20 vs Sony A6300

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More heavily discounted: Has been available for much longer (launched in January 2013).

-Reasons to prefer the Sony Alpha A6300:
+Advantages of the Sony Alpha A6300:

 - More detail: Has more megapixels (24 vs 12MP), which boosts linear resolution by 44%.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Is equipped with a larger and more technologically advanced sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.